raspberrypilearning/drum-star/en/step_2.md

 --- /task ---

-The game starts in a bedroom like a DIY artist.
+The drummer starts in a bedroom like a beginner!

 --- task ---